-It is important to remark that the extent of the study area and the ZoI to be tested must be carefully selected, especially in cumulative impact assessment where the interplay between multiple factors may produce complex setups.
-First, the impact of infrastructure on ecological processes might differ depending of the extent of the study area (Vistnes & Nellemann, 2008).
-Skarin & Ahman (2014) showed that, depending˚ of the temporal and spatial range of the study, the same type of infrastructure might vary in their effect on biological response variables, from no effect to positive or negative effects.
-As we show here, the spatial configuration of features and the ZoI might also affect our ability to detect if the impacts of infrastructure accumulate.
-Second, depending on the response variable, the range of ZoI tested must encompass values much higher than the range size or even the average dispersal distance of an species (Jackson & Fahrig, 2012).
-If the ZoI values are not properly defined, the “true” ZoI at which the ecological process being measured is affected might not be selected, and the resulting estimated ZoI might be wrong and mislead management and conservation policies based on that scientific inference (e.g. Jackson & Fahrig, 2015).
+The extent of the study area and the ZoIs to be evaluated must be carefully selected, as the impact of infrastructure on ecological processes might differ depending of the extent of the study area (Vistnes & Nellemann, 2008).
+Skarin & Ahman (2014) showed that, depending˚ of the temporal and spatial range of the study, the same type of infrastructure might vary in their effect on biological response variables, from no effect to positive or negative effects..
+Furthermore, depending on the response variable, the range of ZoI evaluated should encompass radi that extend the range size or perhaps the average dispersal distance of the species under study (Jackson & Fahrig, 2012).
+This is needed to ensure that the “true” ZoI at which the ecological process being measured is affected is included among the possible ZoI, and hinder conclusions based on an estimated ZoI that is wrong and mislead management and conservation policies based on that scientific inference (e.g. Jackson & Fahrig, 2015).

 7 Conclusions